Sea-X11/Sentiment-LSTM/README.md

 # Sentiment Analysis FastAPI Project

-A powerful Sentiment Analysis API built with **FastAPI** and **PyTorch**, utilizing a pre-trained LSTM model to predict the sentiment (positive or negative) of text input.
+A powerful Sentiment Analysis Model built with **FastAPI** and **PyTorch**, utilizing a pre-trained LSTM model to predict the sentiment (positive or negative) of text input.
 This project provides both a web interface and a RESTful API for sentiment prediction, along with an optional CLI mode for local testing.

 ---